-Posnack’s award-winning music, theater, and visual arts programs provide strong foundations for students of all levels and abilities.
-Students can choose to participate in the many bands and music ensembles available in the Lower, Middle, and High School.
-Annual Middle School and Fischer High School theatrical productions are highlights of the school year.
+Posnack School’s award-winning music, theater, and visual arts programs provide strong foundations for students of all levels and abilities.
+Students can choose to participate in the many bands and music ensembles available in the Lower, Hochberg Middle, and Fischer High School.
+Annual Hochberg Middle School and Fischer High School theatrical productions are highlights of the school year.
 In upper grades, students can choose from a variety of electives to pursue their artistic passions.

 Students’ Creativity is Always Encouraged

 From the first day of Kindergarten to commencement, the arts are central to the Posnack School educational experience.
 Study of music, theater, and the visual arts enables each student to think creatively and master new skills.
 The arts foster attention to detail and allow students to see the world through a different set of lenses.
 Art instruction at Posnack School begins with our students innate creativity and desire to express themselves.
 Each student is encouraged to discover their unique talents, to nurture these gifts, and to excel in their chosen paths.
 As our daily lives are shaped increasingly by visual media, no education is complete without a strong foundation in the arts.